lfit/releng-global-jjb/docs/jjb/lf-node-jobs.rst

 :Required parameters:

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
-(Generally should be configured in defaults.yaml)
+(Generally set in defaults.yaml)
     :node-version: Version of NodeJS to install.
-A default is configured via the job-group if a job-group is used.
+Default defined in job-group.

 :Optional parameters: